 The National Pharmaceutical Strategy, established in 2004, addresses the challenges and opportunities across the drug life cycle using an integrated, collaborative, multi-pronged approach to pharmaceuticals within the health care system.
-It was intended to develop nationwide solutions to concerns about affordability (and safety) of prescription medications through, e.g., implementation of a catastrophic drug program.
-A number of achievements have been made so far, including the expansion of the Common Drug Review and the design of a Drug Safety and Effectiveness Network.
-Progress continues to be made in ways that respect areas of federal and provincial/territorial responsibilities.
+It was intended to address nationwide concerns about affordability (and safety) of prescription medications, in part through implementation of a catastrophic drug program.
+A number of goals have been achieved so far, including the expansion of the Common Drug Review and the design of the Drug Safety and Effectiveness Network.
+Progress continues to be made in ways that respect areas of federal as well as provincial and territorial responsibilities.

-The Canadian Agency for Drugs and Technologies in Health provides advice to all governments on the clinical and cost-effectiveness of drugs and other health technologies, which inform decision-making on reimbursement and optimal use.
+The Canadian Agency for Drugs and Technologies in Health provides advice to all governments on the clinical and economic viability of drugs and other health technologies, informing decision-making on reimbursement and optimal use.
 While Health Canada evaluates the benefit-risk profile of a drug to determine whether it can be sold in Canada, the Common Drug Review, housed at the Agency for Drugs and Technologies, assesses the relative value of the therapy within the health care system.
-The CDR provides consistent evidence-based recommendations to participating drug plans in Canada on the demonstrated effectiveness and value of new therapies for Canadians.
+The CDR provides participating drug plans in Canada with consistent evidence-based recommendations on the demonstrated effectiveness and value of new therapies for Canadians.

-In 2008, public- and private-sector spending on health care in Canada was an estimated CAD \$172 billion (\$162 billion USD) or CAD \$5,170 per person (\$4,855 USD).
-As a share of GDP, it continued to grow from an estimated 10.6% in 2007 to 10.7% in 2008 (source: Canadian Institute for Health Information data).
+In 2008, public- and private-sector spending on health care in Canada was an estimated CAD\$172 billion (US\$162 billion) or CAD\$5,170 per person (US\$4,855).
+As a share of GDP, it continued to grow from an estimated 10.6 percent in 2007 to 10.7 percent in 2008 (source: Canadian Institute for Health Information).

-Cost control is principally attained through single-payer purchasing power and increases in real spending principally reflect government investment decisions and/or budgetary overruns.
-Cost control measures include mandatory annual global budgets for hospitals/health regions, negotiated fee schedules for health care providers, drug formularies and reviews of the diffusion of technology.
+Cost control is attained principally through single-payer purchasing power, and increases in real spending principally reflect government investment decisions and budgetary overruns.
+Cost control measures include mandatory annual global budgets for hospitals and health regions, negotiated fee schedules for health care providers, drug formularies, and reviews of the diffusion of technology.
 Many governments are developing pricing and purchasing strategies to obtain better drug prices.

 In January 2009, a new federally funded Drug Safety and Effectiveness Network (DSEN) was announced to generate and exchange new, post-market ("real world") evidence regarding the safety and effectiveness of pharmaceuticals.
 The DSEN will respond to decision-makers' needs for information and increase capacity to undertake high-quality research in this area.
-New evidence generated will inform decision-making about the regulation, public reimbursement, and safe and optimal prescribing and use of drugs.
+Newly generated evidence will inform decision-making about the regulation, public reimbursement, and safe and optimal prescription and use of drugs.

-Elements of a new Food and Drugs Act and Canadian Consumer Product Safety Act relevant to prescription medicines are pending.
-In the area of pharmaceuticals, there are also a number of purchasing and pricing initiatives to contain inflationary spending (e.g. Ontario's Transparent Drug System for Patients Act).
+Elements of the new Food and Drugs Act and Canadian Consumer Product Safety Act relevant to prescription medicines are pending.
+In the area of pharmaceuticals, there are also a number of purchasing and pricing initiatives to contain inflationary spending (e.g., Ontario's Transparent Drug System for Patients Act).

-Canada has ramped up investments in data to monitor and publicly reporting on health system performance.
-For example, results of the new National Survey of the Work and Health of Nurses offer insights about practice conditions, physical/mental well-being, workplace challenges and views on quality of care.
-Results of the new Canadian Survey of Experiences with Primary Health Care offer insights regarding interprovincial differences in access, experiences and views on quality, as well as the ways in which use of primary care impacts use of specialists, emergency departments and hospitals.
+Canada has ramped up investments in data to monitor and publicly report on health system performance.
+For example, results of the new National Survey of the Work and Health of Nurses offer insights into practice conditions, physical and mental well-being, workplace challenges, and views on quality of care.
+Results of the new Canadian Survey of Experiences with Primary Health Care offer insights into interprovincial differences regarding access, experiences, and views on quality, as well as the ways in which management of primary care impacts the use of specialists, emergency departments, and hospitals.

-The Mental Health Commission of Canada has undertaken a number of initiates such as an anti-stigma campaign, a mental health strategy and a knowledge exchange centre to focus attention on mental health issues and to work to improve the health and social outcomes of people living with mental illness.
+The Mental Health Commission of Canada has undertaken a number of initiates such as an anti-stigma campaign, a mental health strategy, and a knowledge exchange center to focus attention on mental health issues and to work to improve the health and social outcomes of people living with mental illness.